phillipemoreira/react-with-ts-and-js/README.md

 perhaps migrate to typescript, but since the code is already in production and contain tens of thousands of lines, it would be unsiwise to try and switch everything at once.

+## Prerequisites
+* node and npm

+As fars as I know, it should work with any node/npm combination, but I am using node *6.11.3* and npm *3.10.10*.

 ## Running the project
 ```
 npm install;